-This course is designed to introduce students to developing cloud based applications using Microsoft Azure and the Azure .NET SDK.
+This course is designed to introduce students to developing cloud based applications using Microsoft Azure.
 This course lays a foundation by covering Azure fundamentals and key compute technologies with virtual machines.
 It then moves on to SQL Database, identity management, and then to developer platform-as-a-service options within Azure App Services.
 From there it rounds out the material by covering the range of Azure storage solutions, NoSQL with CosmoDB, and then finally on to advanced topics with Azure Service Bus messaging and micro-services with Azure Service Fabric.
+This course can be taught using .NET or Java developer tools.

 MODULE 1: Introduction to Microsoft Azure